UtopianFuturist/Resonance/Resonance - Web Browser with Frutiger Aero Aesthetics.md

 ## Notes

-- Some websites may not load in the iframe due to X-Frame-Options security policies
+- Due to modern browser security policies (X-Frame-Options, CSP), most external websites cannot be embedded directly within an iframe.
+Therefore, clicking on any link or entering a URL in the input bar will now open the respective website in a **new browser tab**.
-- The browser includes navigation controls (back, forward, refresh)
+- The browser controls (back, forward, refresh) will primarily affect the URL bar history and the parent page, not the iframe content directly.
-- Keyboard shortcuts are supported (Ctrl+R for refresh, Alt+Arrow keys for navigation)
+- Keyboard shortcuts are supported (Ctrl+R for refresh, Alt+Arrow keys for navigation).
-- The design is optimized for modern browsers with CSS backdrop-filter support
+- The design is optimized for modern browsers with CSS backdrop-filter support.

 ## Customization

 To modify the color scheme or add new categories:

-1. **Colors**: Edit the CSS variables in `style.css`
+1. **Colors**: Edit the CSS variables in `style.css`.
-2. **Links**: Add new links in the HTML dropdown sections
+2. **Links**: Add new links in the HTML dropdown sections.
-3. **Categories**: Add new dropdown sections in `index.html` and corresponding JavaScript handlers
+3. **Categories**: Add new dropdown sections in `index.html` and corresponding JavaScript handlers.

 ## License